Dorridge railway station

-Dorridge railway station serves the village of Dorridge in the West Midlands of England.
+Dorridge railway station serves the large village of Dorridge in the West Midlands of England.
 The station is served by Chiltern Railways, who manage the station, and also by West Midlands Trains.
 It is situated 10+1/2 mi south of Birmingham Snow Hill.

 History

 The station was built by the Great Western Railway in 1852, on their line from Birmingham to Oxford.
 In the past, the station was known as Knowle and Dorridge, as it also serves the nearby village of Knowle.
 Prior to electrification of the former LMS line from London Euston to Birmingham New Street the former GWR London Paddington - Birkenhead Woodside trains passed through the station but did not stop.

 The station was renamed from Knowle to Dorridge on 6 May 1974.

 Facilities

 There is a self-service ticket machine installed outside the main building on platform 1 for use outside times that the station is staffed.
 Other amenities available include a coffee shop, toilets and bicycle rack on platform 1 and a waiting room on platforms 2 and 3.
 Train running information is provided via automated announcements, timetable posters and CIS screens.
 All three platforms have step-free access (platforms 2 & 3 via lifts built into the footbridge).